 If you wish to reduce your involvement in a unit of your business without entirely stepping away from it, a spin-off might be a better solution.
 This involves restructuring the unit to become its own standalone company, which you will still have a stake in.

-If you think your business is likely to struggle financially in the near future, it’s important to seek professional advice – so contact us today.
+If you think your business is likely to struggle financially in the near future, it’s essential to seek professional advice – so contact us today.

-For a free consultation on how Future Strategy can support your business through restructure please get in touch.
-We will assess the viability of the business and offer advice on appropriate strategies.
-We will also give advice on the solution options available in relation to your specific situation and requirements.
-These solutions are wide ranging, cost-effective and flexible.
+We will assess the company’s viability and offer advice on appropriate strategies.
+We will also advise on the solution options available concerning your specific situation and requirements.
+These solutions are wide-ranging, cost-effective, and flexible.